Search waiting | Matsusada Precision

 What is a Proton Beam?

 A proton beam is a type of radiation that uses the hydrogen nucleus.
 A hydrogen atom consists of one proton and one electron.
 The proton is produced using hydrogen.
-An electron is removed from a hydrogen atom, accelerating to produce a proton beam.
+An electron is removed from a hydrogen atom, and the resulting proton is then accelerated to form a proton beam.

 Proton beams are classified as particle beams among radiation forms.
-There are several classifications in particle beams; in some cases, proton beams are classified as heavy particle beams.
+There are several classifications of particle beams; in some cases, proton beams are classified as heavy ion beams (heavy particle beams).
 Carbon Ion Radiation Therapy (CIRT) is one of the most advanced therapies to improve cancer treatment in Japan.
-The carbon ion beams have been used for cancer therapy, and the proton beams are not classified as heavy particle beams.
+The carbon ion beams have been used for cancer therapy, and the proton beams are not classified as heavy ion beams.

 What is a Heavy Ion Beam?